Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

-Notice the following differences of the code with the [Flow] from the earlier examples:
+Notice the following differences in the code with the [Flow] from the earlier examples:

 * A builder function for [Flow] type is called [flow].
 * Code inside the `flow { ... }` builder block can suspend.